Joel Klatt: Professional football career

-Klatt was not drafted in the 2006 NFL Draft but he did attend the Detroit Lions' and New Orleans Saints' rookie mini-camps after the draft.
-New Orleans signed him to a free-agent contract after their mini-camp, but then released him 11 days later on June 2, 2006.
-The Lions claimed him off waivers less than a week later, but Klatt was released on August 7, 2006, before the start of the regular season.
+Klatt was not selected in the 2006 NFL draft but did attend the Detroit Lions' and New Orleans Saints' rookie mini-camps after the draft.
+New Orleans signed him to a free agent contract after their mini-camp but released him.
+The Lions claimed him off waivers less than a week later but Klatt was released before the start of the regular season.